 Jones truly flourished at White Hart Lane when Bill Nicholson was promoted from first team coach to manager towards the back end of 1958.
 His electric pace and deft touch made him a nightmare for opposing defences to handle.
 Jones was a regular on the Spurs scoresheet at the end of the fifties, finding the back of the net 25 times en route to a third-place finish in 1959/60.

 More was to come from Jones and the ambitious Lilywhites.
-The tricky winger, who often confounded defenders by driving towards goal rather than the touchline, scored his fair share and laid on countless more for Bobby Smith and Jimmy Greaves as Spurs swept to the first Double of the century, lifting both the Division One championship and the FA Cup in the same year.
+The tricky winger, who often confounded defenders by driving towards goal rather than the touchline, scored his fair share and laid on countless more for Bobby Smith and Les Allen as Spurs swept to the first Double of the century, lifting both the Division One championship and the FA Cup in the same year.

 Jones played his part in the retention of the FA Cup in 1962, and was a constant menace from the wing during Tottenham’s 5-1 drubbing of Atletico Madrid in the Cup Winners’ Cup one year later.
 His darting runs and blistering speed drew admiring glances from the continent.
 At his peak in 1962, Serie A giants Juventus offered Spurs a world-record £125,000 to lure him to Italy, but Jones chose to remain at the Lane.